Pietro Armanni

-Pietro Armanni (born 6 October 2005) is an Italian racing driver who races in the Porsche Carrera Cup Benelux.
+Pietro Armanni (born 6 October 2005) is an Italian racing driver who races in the International GT Open series.
 He previously raced for Monolite Racing in the Formula Regional European Championship.

-Career
+Early career

 Karting

 Armanni started karting in 2016.
 He took part in some Italian and Regional karting championships.

 Formula 4

 2020

-In 2020 Armanni made his single-seater debut by competing in the Italian F4 Championship with BVM Racing in the last two rounds of the championship at Imola Circuit and Vallelunga Circuit.
+In 2020, Armanni made his single-seater debut by competing in the Italian F4 Championship with BVM Racing in the last two rounds of the championship at Imola Circuit and Vallelunga Circuit.

 2021

-Armanni racing in the 2021 ADAC Formula 4 Championship.

 Armanni racing in the 2021 Italian F4 Championship at the Red Bull Ring.

-In 2021 Armanni took part in the Italian F4 Championship with Iron Lynx.
+In 2021, Armanni took part in the Italian F4 Championship with Iron Lynx.
 He competed in the full season, which started at Circuit Paul Ricard and finished at Autodromo Nazionale di Monza.
 Armanni finished the championship in 28th.
 The best result he obtained was a seventh place in first race at Imola.
 He also scored two rookie podiums during the season.
 He also competed in the opening round of the ADAC Formula 4 Championship at the Red Bull Ring as a guest driver.

 Formula Regional

 Armanni racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

-In 2021 Armanni took part in post-season of the Formula Regional European Championship with DR Formula RP Motorsport.
+In 2021, Armanni took part in post-season of the Formula Regional European Championship with DR Formula RP Motorsport.

-In 2022 joined Monolite Racing to compete in the Formula Regional European Championship.
+In 2022, Armanni joined Monolite Racing to compete in the Formula Regional European Championship.
 He didn't manage to score any points and finished the season in 33rd.

+Sportscar career

 Porsche Cup racing

+In 2023, Armanni joined Ombra Racing to compete in the Porsche Carrera Cup Italy.
+He finished 23rd in the standings with a best finish of 11th, achieved at both Imola races.
+Additionally, Armanni made an appearance in the Porsche Sprint Challenge Suisse, where he finished second during the sprint race and won the endurance race.
+At the end of the year, Armanni was nominated to be part of the Porsche Carrera Cup Asia shootout.

+Armanni entered the Porsche Sprint Challenge Southern Europe at the beginning of 2024.
+He achieved a best result of fourth in Valencia and ended up 14th overall.
+During his Porsche Carrera Cup Italy campaign, where he drove for Prima Ghinzani Motorsport, Armanni improved to 18th in the standings.
+With the same team, Armanni also entered two rounds of the Porsche Supercup.

-In 2023 he joined Ombra Racing to compete in the Porsche Carrera Cup Italy.
+Heading into 2025, Armanni joined ZRS Motorsport to compete in the Porsche Cup-based GT Cup Open Europe alongside Ludovico Longoni.
+The pair finished second in the championship.

-In 2024 he switched to Prima Ghinzani Motorsport, competing in the Porsche Carrera Cup Italy and the Porsche Supercup.
+GT3 racing

+Armanni stepped up to GT3 machinery in 2026, driving for ZRS in the International GT Open series alongside Alex Fontana.
+After Fontana had taken pole and ended the opening stint of the Algarve season opener in first, Armanni consolidated the gap and drove home to victory in race 1.
+They finished fourth in race 2.